theohbrothers/docker-certbot-dns-cron/README.md

 When `Swarm Mode` is used, all services go by the naming convention `<stack><service>`. `<stack>` is the name given when using `docker stack up`, and `<service>` is the service key in the `docker-compose.yml` or `docker-stack.yml`.
 If a container name starts with `<stack><service>`, ignoring the suffix, that container is sent the signal.
 As an example, if the value of `TARGET_CONTAINER_NAME` variable is `mystack_docker-gen`, the service called `mystack_docker-gen.1.jb2xwgp3ktnmsmp1eo31563jw` is sent the reload signal.
 The signal is sent to one container only; if multiple containers names match `mystack_docker-gen`, no signal is sent.
 Therefore keep the container name as unique as possible.

+Mounting the `/var/run/docker.sock` is necessary for reloading to take place.

 To disable this stage, omit the environment variable `TARGET_CONTAINER_NAME`

 ### Email stage